 Competency Testing Requirements

-Pursuant to NAC 391.036, all applicants for a Nevada educator license are required to pass the Praxis series of competency tests, which are administered by the Educational Testing Service (ETS) completed within the last 5 years.
-When you are taking any Praxis of the tests, be sure to specify the Nevada Department of Education as a score recipient (recipient code 8670) if you would like ETS to transmit your test scores to us electronically.
-Test times and locations are listed on the ETS Praxis Testing website at http://www.ets.org/praxis/nv/requirements/.
+Pursuant to NAC 391.036, all applicants for a Nevada educator license are required to pass the Praxis series of competency tests, which are administered by the Educational Testing Service (ETS) completed within five (5) years prior to application for licensure.
+When you are taking any Praxis tests, be sure to specify the Nevada Department of Education as a score recipient (recipient code 8670) if you would like ETS to transmit your test scores to us electronically.
+Test times and locations are listed on the ETS Praxis Testing website below.

 Required testing for most licenses includes: